Maumagnaguagno/maumagnaguagno.github.io/ruby-versions.md

 ---

 # Ruby Versions
-As time goes on some features are added, others removed or changed.
 This is a reminder of how Ruby evolved through time.

  Version   | Release    | End of support | End of maintenance